Queen Elizabeth I inherited a nation suffering from religious flux, but went on to build a stable, peaceful nation.

 What was the Act of Supremacy?

-During this interlude, Queen Elizabeth and her team learnt not to underestimate the opposition.
 When Parliament reconvened in April, the two issues were presented separately and considerable concessions were made.
 The revised Act of Supremacy still abolished papal supremacy, but defined Elizabeth as Supreme Governor, rather than Supreme Head, of the church.
 This change of title placated those who did not feel that a woman could be the head of the church, and the act passed fairly easily.

 What was the Act of Uniformity?